one-data-model/language/sdf.md

 https://example.com/#odmData/temperatureData
 ```

-## Optionality using the keyword "required"
+## Optionality using the keyword "odmRequired"

-The keyword "required" is provided to apply a constraint for which definitions are mandatory in an instance conforming to a particular definition in which the constraint appears.
+The keyword "odmRequired" is provided to apply a constraint for which definitions are mandatory in an instance conforming to a particular definition in which the constraint appears.

-The value of "required" is an array of reference objects, each of which contains a JSON pointer to one required definition.
+The value of "odmRequired" is an array JSON pointers, each indicating one mandatory definition.

 The example uses [Relative JSON Pointer][] syntax to point to nearby definitions.